 Modernizing enterprise asset management

-Accenture creates a single solution to manage hardware, software and office assets with a new asset management capability on the ServiceNow platform
+Accenture creates a single solution to manage software, hardware and workplace assets with an asset management capability on the ServiceNow platform

-Asset management process reengineering and software implementation: hardware, software and non-IT
+Asset management process reengineering and software implementation: software, hardware and workplace

 Estimated number of assets for migration